ReadyPlayer2/ACO-Dynamic/README.md

   <img width="460" height="300" src="images/example.PNG">
 </p>

-Uses Ant System and Max-Min Ant System algorithms (in basic form).
+Uses Ant System and Max-Min Ant System algorithms (in a basic/crude form).
 Allows for nodes to be generated using Java's Random class and uses a proximity based system for connecting nodes with edges.

 ## Features
 ### Run simulations on an environment